minio/mc/docs/minio-client-configuration-files.md

 This file keeps previous config file version details.

 #### ``share`` directory
-``share`` directory keeps metadata information of all upload and download URL for objects which is used by  Minio client ``mc share`` command.
+``share`` directory keeps metadata information of all upload and download URL for objects which is used by  Minio client ``minioc share`` command.

 ## Explore Further
 * [Minio Client Complete Guide](https://docs.minio.io/docs/minio-client-complete-guide)